Sunday, December 8, 2024

 That’s not to say the entire album is turned up to 11.
 There are still plenty of ballads, including the massive hit, “Fly Eagle Fly” which landed the band their first number one song of the year on the AC Christian charts.
 Other notable ballads or mid-tempo songs on the album are “Maybe Today” and the powerful closer, “How Many Times (Seventy Times Seven)”.

 From beginning to end, Don’t Wait for the Movie sounds better and rocks harder than anything that had come before from the band.
-It is a massive lead forward in sound, professionalism, and cultural impact.
+It is a massive leap forward in sound, professionalism, and cultural impact.
 (CCM Magazine named it one of the Top 100 Christian albums of all time.)
 Rick Florian gave the band a true rock and roll front man and his voice defined their sound moving forward.
 The songwriting was sharper than ever before, with the heavy lifting done by Billy Smiley, Mark Gersmehl, and Gordon Kennedy.
 Vocally, the band truly set itself apart from other bands with Florian handling lead but Gersmehl and Kennedy taking their turns at lead for a number of songs.

 For some, this album will sound dated by today’s standards.
 Yes, it sounds like it was made in the mid-80’s.
 Frankly, I’m not sure how that is a bad thing.
 All music has some elements of the time in which it was created.
 Whiteheart leaned heavily into the sounds and styles of the day and created their most successful album to date.
 Listen to it with that era of music in mind and you will find plenty of love.